gilbertfrancois/msx/README.md

 | ![](./assets/images/memview.png)                             |
 | Memory viewer for MSX(1), showing the memory usage of a Canon V-20. |

 [memmon.bas](./src/basic/memmon.bas) Memmon is a very simple memory monitor, written in basic.
 It asks for the start address and shows the memory content of the following 128 bytes.
+I developed this program to help me with finding the last used address in my compiled assembly programs, needed for saving the binary data to cassette.
 |                                              |                                              |
 | -------------------------------------------- | -------------------------------------------- |
 | ![memmon_page1](./assets/images/memmon1.png) | ![memmon_page2](./assets/images/memmon2.png) |